OYMiss/oymiss.github.io/src/content/blog/storage/data-management-on-zns-ssd.md

 The zones in the finished group can be selected to reclaim invalid space resulting from data updates and deletions.
 The victim selection policy is an important design in ZNS SSDs.
 After selecting the victim zone, we will move valid data from the victim zone to the special GC zone reserved for the GC process.

 The victim zone's mapping may also be updated when moving its data.
 We ignore these updates during data copying, which may move more data but results in a simpler and more efficient GC design.
 After moving the data, we will check and update the mapping correctly.
-If the data moved is marked as invalid (by updates or deletes) during moving, we just abort the mapping upades.
+If the data moved is marked as invalid (by updates or deletes) during moving, we just abort the mapping updates.
 Otherwise, we will update the mapping with the new data offset.

 After moving all valid data, the victim zone should be reset and moved to the free group.
 However, since applications may still be reading from the victim zone, we need to introduce a new shared lock, `#read-lock`, to delay the reset operation.

-For delete, after we moved the data and want to update the mapping.  we check the mapping whether the data is updated.
+For delete, after we moved the data and wanted to update the mapping.  we check the mapping whether the data is updated.
 If the data is updated, we abort the updating.
 If not, we update the moved offset.

 ## Control Flow